W-A-Voron/shashlik_csgo-gc_primetoggle/README.md

 - macOS users: The release binaries are not notarized, so if you're using them, you'll have to deal with that somehow

 ## Inventory editing
-~~Since there is no graphical editor yet, you'll have to edit `csgo_gc/inventory.txt` manually.
-There is a guide made by someone else [here](https://gist.github.com/dricotec/1ae3deb06c42012970c00df914348e76).~~
 Use [this](https://github.com/dricotec/csgo_gc_inventory-editor/releases/latest)

 ## Building